Study in UK: Top Universities, Courses, Scholarships, Visa

 • Work Opportunities: The UK offers numerous opportunities for part-time work during your studies, allowing you to gain valuable work experience and supplement your income.
 If you study in the UK as an international student, you’ll be able to work 20 hours per week during your studies.

-Most common intakes in UK
+Most Common Intakes in UK

 • Fall intake in UK: Fall intake in UK usually starts in September month so it is also known as the September intake.
-September is the primary and most preferred intake in the UK as you’ll find almost every course available through this intake.
+September is the primary and most preferred intake in the UK, as you’ll find almost every course available through this intake.

 • Spring intake in UK: Spring intake in UK usually starts in January/February month, which is also known as the Winter/January intake in some universities.
 Unlike the Fall/September intake in the UK, you’ll find mostly the business courses available through the January intake.